safephantom/MLP_Emotion_Translation/README.md

 ### 2. Tone and Attitude Adjustment

 Beyond literal meaning, emotional information can influence the overall tone of an utterance.
-Emotion-aware translation often selects wording that more accurately conveys the speaker's attitude, such as frustration, excitement, disappointment, or surprise.
+Emotion-aware translation often selects wording that more accurately conveys the speaker's attitude, such as frustration, excitement, disappointment,or surprise.

 **Source (Korean)**